A spatial modeling framework for monitoring surveys with different sampling protocols with a case study for bird abundance in mid-Scandinavia: Results

-We fitted our three models (see Section 3) to abundance data from the common bird monitoring programs in Norway and Sweden (see Section 2) with precipitation and elevation as explanatory variables as it was the subset of candidate variables that produced the best results in terms of goodness of fit (see Supplementary Information for an overview of the performance of other competing models).
+We fitted our three models (see Section 3) to count data from the common bird monitoring schemes in Norway and Sweden (see Section 2) to estimate total abundance of birds across mid-Scandinavia with precipitation and elevation as explanatory variables.
+These two were selected from all the variables considered \textit{a priori}, as it was the subset of candidate variables that produced the best results in terms of goodness of fit (see Supplementary Information for an overview of the performance of other competing models).
+The most demanding model in terms of computation time was model 3, which run in 60 seconds.
 In Table 3, we report the posterior mean, standard deviation and quartiles of the most relevant parameters from the three models.

 Table \ref{tovemodtable} shows the associations between precipitation (PREC) and elevation (ELEV) with the expected counts are negative for all the models.
-The posterior means of the parameters of these two variables have small differences with stronger association of the explanatory variables and the response variable estimated by model 2.
-The posterior summaries of PREC and ELEV suggest that those locations with higher levels of precipitation and elevation are expected to have lower counts.
+The posterior means of the parameters of these two variables have small differences, model 2 estimated stronger association of the explanatory variables (precipitation and elevation) and the response variable (total abundance of birds).
+The posterior summaries of PREC and ELEV suggest that those locations with higher levels of precipitation and high elevation are expected to have lower total bird counts.
 The variability and range of the Gaussian field have right skewed posterior distributions based on their posterior medians and means.\\ \\